 A binding estimate locks in your price based on the inventory at the time of the survey — the mover can't charge more on move day for the same items.
 Non-binding estimates can change based on actual weight or volume.
 For CA interstate moves, request binding-not-to-exceed quotes whenever possible.

-Do all California movers need a CAL-T number?
+Do all California movers need a BHGS Household Movers permit?

-What is the CPUC Maximum Rate Tariff 4 (MAX 4)?
+What is Maximum Rate Tariff 4 (MAX 4)?

 How much does it cost to move out of California?